durrantlab/autogrow4/tutorial/tutorial.md

             type=strThis PATH for a dictionary of functional groups to be used for Mutation.
         --complimentary_mol_directory str: Required
             This PATH to the directory containing all the molecules being used to react with.
 The directory should contain .smi files contain SMILES of molecules containing the functional group represented by that file.
 Each file should be named with the same title as the functional groups described in rxn_library_file & function_group_library +.smi
             All functional groups specified function_group_library must have its own .smi file.
-We recommend you filter these dictionaries prior to Autogrow for the Drug-likeliness and size filters you will Run Autogrow with.
+We recommend you filter these dictionaries prior to AutoGrow4 for the Drug-likeliness and size filters you will Run AutoGrow4 with.
         --output_folder str: Required
             This PATH to where filtered .smi file and log files will be placed.
 Will save a file in this directory for mols which failed sanitization, mols which failed to react in specific reactions, and .smi files that contain all mols that reacted properly.
         --number_of_processors int (-p)